-The Corporation expects that the COVID-19 emergency will continue to result in financial hardship for certain Mortgagors and will result in the need to grant forbearance to related Mortgage Loans in the Program.
-Permanent Mortgage Loans total \$6.11 billion, of which \$5.02 billion, or 82%, is serviced by the Corporation and \$1.09 billion, or 18%, is serviced by third party servicers as of January 31, 2021.
-With respect to Mortgage Loans that are serviced by the Corporation, the Corporation expects to grant forbearance for up to 90 days to Mortgagors that have demonstrated that they are experiencing a financial hardship during the COVID-19 emergency and have already used project level reserves available to pay debt service.
+The COVID-19 emergency may continue to result in financial hardship for certain Mortgagors and may result in the need to grant forbearance to related Mortgage Loans in the Program.
+Permanent Mortgage Loans total \$6.41 billion, of which \$5.33 billion, or 83%, is serviced by the Corporation and \$1.08 billion, or 17%, is serviced by third party servicers as of July 31, 2021.
+With respect to Mortgage Loans that are serviced by the Corporation, the Corporation expects to continue to grant forbearance for up to 90 days to Mortgagors that have demonstrated that they are experiencing a financial hardship during the COVID-19 emergency and have already used project level reserves available to pay debt service.
 With respect to Mortgage Loans that are not serviced by the Corporation, the Corporation expects to continue to work with the third-party servicers to facilitate forbearance for Mortgagors that demonstrate that they are experiencing a financial hardship during the COVID-19 emergency and have already used available project level reserves.
 For more information on Mortgage Loan servicing, see "THE PROGRAM-Servicing" in Part II of this Official Statement.

-The Corporation has determined that, as of April 30, 2021, the Mortgagors for two (2) Developments with four (4) permanent Mortgage Loans with an aggregate outstanding principal balance of \$10,847,566 were experiencing a degree of financial hardship and had approved the use of project level reserves to pay loan debt service in the last 90 days.
+The Corporation has determined that, as of October 31, 2021, the Mortgagor for one (1) Development with two (2) permanent Mortgage Loans with an aggregate outstanding principal balance of \$6,587,564, was experiencing a degree of financial hardship and had approved the use of project level reserves to pay loan debt service in the last 90 days.
 Such Mortgage Loans are described in the table below.
-The Corporation expects to enter into forbearance agreements with these Mortgagors if they continue to experience financial hardship after the use of the available reserves.
+The Corporation expects to enter into forbearance agreements with this Mortgagor if they continue to experience financial hardship after the use of the available reserves.

-Mortgage Loans Applying Project Level Reserves to Debt Service Loan Position/ Number of J Outstanding Principal Balance as of April 30, 2021 Senior Mortgage Loans with Supplemental Security (1) 1 \$2,482,512 Senior Mortgage Loans with No Supplemental Security 1 \$1,455,483 Subordinate Mortgage Loans with No Supplemental Security 2 \$6,909,571 Total 4 \$10,847,566
+Mortgage Loans Applying Project Level Reserves to Debt Service Loan Position/ Supplemental Security Number of Mortgage Loans Outstanding Principal Balance as of October 31, 2021 Senior Mortgage Loans with Supplemental Security (1) 1 \$1,912,564 Subordinate Mortgage Loans with No Supplemental Security 1 \$4,675,000 Total 2 \$6,587,564